LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### The survey flow

 #### Survey triggering
-When a conversation is ended (either by the consumer or the agent), if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey, and the bot sends the greeting message.
-The bot then sends the survey questions one by one based on the survey bot's dialog flow.
+When a conversation is ended (either by the consumer or the agent), if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey.

 The above also means that:

 * There is no need to "transfer" to the survey.
 This happens automatically.
 * A conversation that doesn't have an assigned skill can't trigger a survey.

-Additionally, if a conversation is closed automatically because it's been idle for a time, a survey isn't triggered.
+If a conversation is closed automatically because it's been idle for a time, a survey **isn't** triggered.

+#### Survey skip

+The consumer can skip a survey in two ways:

+* Click the "Skip" button.
+* Enter the word "skip."

-#### Survey skip or timeout
+#### Survey timeout

-In the survey bot's settings, you can configure:

-- Specific phrases that, if typed by the consumer, skip and close the survey.
-- The amount of time that the survey will remain active before it is closed automatically.
+A survey times out (expire) after XXXX.
+You can configure a "Session Expired" message to send to the consumer if they try to enter text after the session has expired.

 #### Survey outcomes

-A survey can be closed in several ways:
+A survey can be closed in the following ways:

-- The survey is completed.
+* The survey is completed.
-- The survey is skipped.
+* The survey is skipped.
-- The survey times out.
+* The survey times out.

 Each outcome is tracked and reported on as part of the Report Builder, so you can fully analyze the results.

-You can provide a closing message that is sent to the consumer for each of the above survey scenarios.

 ### Step 1 - Prequisite steps